kaiyahull/Election_analysis/README.md

 # Election Results Analysis using Python

 ## Overview of Election Audit

-The purpose of the election audit analysis is to become familiar with Python and Visual Studio Code.
-Python is a popular programming language that we used in this exercise to write code to extract the requested data from the election results dataset.
-We used Visual Studio Code as our IDE (Integrated Studio Environment) to write, test, and save our code.
-In this module, we performed an audit of election results to be submitted to the Colorado Board of Elections.
-The information we need to extract from the dataset is total numbers of votes cast, number and percentage of votes that were cast in each county, list of candidates who received votes, total number of votes for each candidate, percentage of votes won by each candidate, and the winner of the election.
+In this project, an election audit analysis is performed to determine the total number of votes cast, number and percentage of votes in each county, list of candidates who received votes, total number of votes for each candidate, percentage of votes won by each candidate, and the winner of the election.

 ## Election-Audit Results